wade-wojcak/system-status-monitor/README.md

 This prototype application is designed to monitor the system's CPU load average and provide real-time status updates.
 The application maintains a rolling window of load average data points which are displayed in an Area chart.
 It will automatically trigger and display status events to the user when the load average exceeds a designated threshold or if the system recovers from recent high load events.
 When a status event triggers, a modal event dialog will appear with the event details.
 This dialog can be dismissed by the user, or will automatically close after 5 seconds.
 The status events are also recorded in an event log and can be reviewed at any time.

-I designed the UI to be a simple, clean and intuitive dashboard-style exprience.
+I designed the UI to be a simple, clean and intuitive dashboard-style experience.
 It is a single page application with three main sections:

 - System Status
 - Event Log